a9w/Fat2_polarizes_WAVE/README.md

 1. Cells were segmented and tracked from timelapse images of membrane-labeled epithelia using script `segment_and_track_cells.py`.
 Output: `basename_tracked.tif`.
 2. Cell segmentation and tracking errors were manually corrected.
 This code is not included.
 3. Cell edges and the membrane extensions from them were segmented for each pair of cells in each frame using script `segment_hemijunctions.py`.
 These are called "hemijunctions."
 Output: `basename_tracked_hjs.tif`
 4. The lengths and orientations of each hemijunction were measured with script `measure_hemijunction_traits.py`.
 Output: `basename_data_hjs.csv`.
 These files are included here for all project datasets.
 5a.
 The protrusive to total hemijunction ratio (where protrusivity is defined in terms of the average length of the hemijunction) was calculated with script `calc_protrusivity_ratio_avg_len.py`.
 Output: `protrusivity_ratio_avg_len_sample.csv`.
 5b.
 The protrusive to total hemijunction ratio (where protrusivity is defined in terms of the longest length of the hemijunction) was calculated with script `calc_protrusivity_ratio_longest_len.py`.
 Output: `protrusivity_ratio_longest_len_sample.csv`.
 5c.
 The mean hemijunction average length per sample was calculated with script `calc_mean_prot_avg_len.py`.
 Output: `mean_prot_avg_len_sample.csv`.

+#### `plasmids`
+Contains the sequences of the plasmids generated in this study.
+We would be happy to share the physical ones too, or the endogenously-tagged Sra1-GFP flies we generated using them.

 #### `protrusion_profile`
 Used to generate "protrusion profile" plots: plots of mean fluorescence intensity distribution of multiple fluorophores along the length of filopodia.